-In examining the response with respect to planning, all variables except one fell below a mean of 3, as seen in the case of "Monitor planned safety resources (Technical and Financial) for safety management processes."
+In examining the response with respect to planning, all variables except one fell below a mean of 3, as seen in the case of "Monitor planned safety resources (technical and financial) for safety management processes".
 This shows that much effort is needed to improve the planning of the safety process.
 However, this cannot be achieved without the resources committed to planning.
 One of the most critical components in the success of any construction project is effective safety planning.
 The capacity to recognise possible hazards on construction sites before actual work begins is a critical component of safety planning.
-These findings agree with those obtained by Eiris et al. (2018) and Khalid et al. (2021).
+These findings agree with those obtained by Eiris, Gheisari and Esmaeili (2018) and Khalid et al. (2021).